rafjohnson/GitHub_to_Excel/README.md

 a series of WorkSheets based on the project kanban board columns (lanes).
 It imports data based on the datatype (note or issue) and fills in columns on the sheet.

+It's 100% not perfect, and was intended for a quick project.
+I'm continuing to work on this in my spare time.
+USE AT YOUR OWN RISK.

 ## --Installation --
 To install, first import the project at https://github.com/VBA-tools/VBA-JSON.
 This allows for the conversion from JSON to VBA objects.